Empathy Map: Developing Understanding In Corporate Learning and Project Management

 Steps to Complete an Empathy Map

-1. Identify the Target Audience: Define the specific person or group for whom you want to develop empathy.
+1. Identify the Target Audience: Define the person or group you want to develop empathy with.

 2. Gather Insights: Conduct research through interviews, observations, or surveys to collect data and insights about the target audience.